-Dividends are usually paid out of company profits, so if a company pays out more than it earned then its dividend is usually at greater risk of being cut.
-Heartland Financial USA is paying out just 15% of its profit after tax, which is comfortably low and leaves plenty of breathing room in the case of adverse events.
+Dividends are typically paid from company earnings.
+If a company pays more in dividends than it earned in profit, then the dividend could be unsustainable.
+Heartland Financial USA is paying out just 22% of its profit after tax, which is comfortably low and leaves plenty of breathing room in the case of adverse events.

 Companies that pay out less in dividends than they earn in profits generally have more sustainable dividends.
 The lower the payout ratio, the more wiggle room the business has before it could be forced to cut the dividend.